Floydlang/floyd/docs/floyd_reference.md

 A typeid is tells the type of a value.

-When you reference one of the built in primitve types by name, you are accessing a variable of type typeid.
+When you reference one of the built in primitive types by name, you are accessing a variable of type typeid.

 - bool
 - int